baychimo/loto/_sources/index.rst.txt

 A collection of scripts to get statistics, generate plots, get predictions on the draws for EuroMillions.

-These are the docs generated from the docstrings in the project.
+You are reading the docs generated from the docstrings in my "loto" project.
 The source code can be viewed on Github here: https://github.com/baychimo/loto

 Over there you'll find info on how to get started, install the environment and make your own predictions!
-Or simply fork the code and bring it somewhere else!
+Or simply fork the code and take it somewhere else!
 Or you can keep on reading the docs here: